 In a week, work-life, school-life and home time has changed in America and around the world.
 How we work has gone from primarily working in offices to working remotely or working from home.
-If you are new to working from home, here’s how you can work from home remotely productively and keep your sanity.
+If you are new to working remotely, here’s how you can work from home productively and keep your sanity.

 For most of my career, I have worked from home.
 I understand the positives and challenges of working remotely.
 When I first started working remotely (almost 20 years ago), I remember some of the same feelings you probably have now like missing friends and coworkers in the office, going out to lunch and just how isolated it felt.
 But now, I actually prefer working from home, driving during rush hour stresses me and I prefer the schedule of working from home.

 Over the years, I have developed some habits and routines that make working from home easier.
 Here are my best work from home productivity tips that will help you be successful in working remotely, too.